With so many choices, why choose canoe plans from Ashes? Well, we think that there are a lot of reasons.

 All boats are a compromise.
 When Ashes started designing canoes, we built them for local conditions which means that they were designed for easy portage, shallow draft, and reduced windage.
 In other words, the original Ashes’ designs were best suited to small bodies of generally still or slow moving water.

 As our business grows, we are designing and prototyping larger boats.
-In late 2017 we released plans for the Solo Trip and more recently for the Angler’s Trip, and Tandem Trip.
+In the last two years we’ve released plans for the Solo Trip and more recently for the Angler’s Trip, and Tandem Trip.
 These hulls are designed for those travelling in larger lake systems with heavier weather.
 They have more rocker, greater secondary stability, and can carry more load at the same lengths.